sniclasj/milestone-one-2.0/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes links to social media sites (facebook, twitter, instagram), and an email address to help potential clients get in contact with SJ Fitness.
+The social media links open to a new tab for easier navigation.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable for the gym business as it allows prospective clients to follow them on social media and to get in touch about new memberships.
+It is also valuable for the user as it directs them to the social media sites and gives them an email point of contact to ask any questions.

+PUT IN OWN FOOTER SCREENSHOT
 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)

-- __Gallery__
+- __The Pricing Page__

   - The gallery will provide the user with supporting images to see what the meet ups look like.
   - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

-- __The Sign Up Page__
+- __The Join Us Page__

   - This page will allow the user to get signed up to Love Running to start their running journey with the community.
 The user will be able specify if they would like to take part in road, trail or both types of running.
 The user will be asked to submit their full name and email address.